 Brig.-General Samuel Hughes had a soft spot for locally raised and trained battalions and he approved a custom design for the 209th on July 3, 1916 (signed as John Hughes).
 The requisition for the badges was signed and authorized by the Quartermaster-General on July 10, 1916; the formal design was completed by July 12, 1916.
 The condition of approval by the Minister of Defense was that the badges were to be made without expense to the public.

-The design is gorgeous; a British crown resting on three sheathes of wheat that are surrounded by a wreath of Canadian maple leaves.
+The design is gorgeous; a British crown resting on three sheaths of wheat that are surrounded by a wreath of Canadian maple leaves.
 The words, “Overseas 209 Battalion Swift Current Canada” make up the lower half of the badge.
-The original hand drawn specifications initialed by “SH” that were sent to HQ are in the National Archives in Ottawa.
+The original hand-drawn specifications initialled by “SH” that were sent to HQ are in the National Archives in Ottawa.